 I've lived in both camps, actually, and strongly believe that successful PR agency professionals need training in both journalism and business.
 I graduated from a fantastic journalism program (where I later taught).
 After a few years of experience, though, I found a gaping hole in my understanding of business - and back I went to UT's business school to earn an MBA.
 I wouldn't change that path for myself, but students can save time and money by seeking out that balance early in their journey.

-Bringing seasoned agency professionals, like Hass, into both journalism and business school classrooms provides the well-rounded education students need for successful careers in strategic communications, public relations and integrated marketing.
+Bringing seasoned agency professionals, like Hass, into both journalism and business school classrooms provides the well-rounded education students need for successful careers in strategic communications, public relations and integrated marketing strategy.

 Bravo, Arizona State, for taking this first step.
 I hope other universities follow your lead.